Tory mayor calls for tax rises over spending cuts in Rishi Sunak’s autumn budget

 ‘A little extra tax’ needed to support public services valued by public, says Andy Street

-The Conservative mayor of the West Midlands has issued a plea to Rishi Sunak and Jeremy Hunt to raise taxes rather than cutting public services in their crucial autumn statement next month.
+The Conservative mayor of the West Midlands has issued a plea to Rishi Sunak and Jeremy Hunt to raise taxes rather than cut public services in their crucial autumn statement next month.

 Whitehall sources suggest that Mr Sunak favours a 50/50 split between tax rises and spending reductions in the 17 November statement, when Mr Hunt will try to fill a gap in the public finances estimated at around £40bn.

-But Andy Street warned that voters around the country will see any withdrawal of funding from services like health and policing as an indication of the government failing to support their communities as was promised in Boris Johnson’s “levelling up” manifesto from 2019.
+But Andy Street warned that voters around the country will see any withdrawal of funding from services like health and policing as an indication of the government failing to support their communities, as Boris Johnson’s “levelling up” manifesto promised in 2019.

 The former John Lewis boss is one of the most high-profile Tories to speak out for higher taxes, just weeks after Liz Truss made massive tax cuts the centrepiece of her drive for growth in the September mini-Budget.

-He also called on Sunak and Hunt to defend funding for long-term capital projects like the HS2 rail link, broadband connectivity and skills training, telling BBC Radio 4’s PM: “This is investment in the underlying efficiency of the British economy… Don’t compromise on that.”
+He also called on the prime minister and chancellor to defend funding for long-term capital projects like the HS2 rail link, broadband connectivity and skills training, telling BBC Radio 4’s PM: “This is investment in the underlying efficiency of the British economy… Don’t compromise on that.”

 Mr Street – who is held up by the Tory leadership as an example of Conservatives successfully wielding power in the traditionally Labour inner cities – said that voters in the West Midlands would put healthcare at the “top of the list” of what they want from government.